JessicaYeh/react-native-native-log/README.md

 # react-native-native-log

-A React Native log function that under the hood calls NSLog() on iOS and Log.i() on Android
+A React Native log function that under the hood calls NSLog() on iOS and Log.i() on Android.

+A potential use case for this library is to be able to read logs with an E2E UI testing tool like Appium.

 ## Installation